 So what’s so stinky about stink bugs?
 They release a gas that many people think smells like cilantro.
 The gas comes from stink glands on the underside of their bodies, between their first and second pair of legs.
-These glands will release an odor as a defense mechanism.
-You’ll smell the odor if a stink bug feels threatened, is injured, or is handled or moved – similar to how the skunk defends itself.
+These glands release the odor as a defense mechanism.
+You’ll smell the odor if a stink bug feels threatened.
+It’s similar to how the skunk defends itself.

 Besides stinking, stink bugs also pose big problems for farmers.
-While some insects – such as bees and the praying mantis – are helpful to farmers, stink bugs regularly cause great damage to fruit and vegetable crops.
-For example, brown marmorated stink bugs feed on a wide variety of fruits and vegetable crops, including apples, cherries, peaches, raspberries, pears, green beans, and soybeans.
+They’re agricultural pests.
+While some insects – such as bees and the praying mantis – are helpful to farmers, stink bugs damage crops.
+They feed on a wide variety of fruits and vegetables as they grow.
+This includes apples, cherries, peaches, raspberries, pears, green beans, and soybeans.

-When growing season is over, stink bugs often invade nearby homes.
-As the fall nights turn cool, stink bugs look for shelter in warm areas.
+When the growing season is over, stink bugs invade nearby homes.
+As the fall nights turn cool, they look for shelter in warm areas.
 When they get inside a house, they will usually hibernate to survive the winter.
 In the spring, many people notice stink bugs in their house.
 The insects are just waking up from their hibernation and will soon be on their way to nearby farms.